DanDreadless/Vault1337/README.md

 **YOU WILL NEED TO ADD THE SAMPLE FOLDER**

-`I'll fix this step in the code soon'
+`I'll fix this step in the code soon`

 ```bash
 mkdir vault/samples